fwessels/minio/DESIGN.md

 When doing basic file operations such a storing an object, it is split up into a number of data chunks.
 Parity chunks are computed (encoded) based on the data chunks and the data and parity blocks are then randomly distributed across the available `StorageAPI` objects.

-This configuration allows any combination of up to the number of parity chucks of either disks or servers to become inaccessible or damaged while still being able to reconstruct the contents of the original objects (and thus sent it back for Get operation).
+This configuration allows any combination of up to the number of parity chucks of either disks or servers to become inaccessible or damaged while still being able to reconstruct the contents of the original objects (and thus return it back to clients for Get operation).
 This is called the _read quorum_ that needs to be available for normal operation.

-There is also a _write quorum_ which is one instance more than the read quorum, meaning that at the very minimum Minio can withstand failure of either a single disk or server (in practice it is almost always many more).
+There is also a _write quorum_ which is one instance more than the read quorum, and which is the absolutly minimum number of disks or servers to be operational in order to successfully complete write operations.

 In case the read or write quorum is not available for a specific object, appropriate error messages are returned.
 This means that, for instance, in case of not meeting the write quorum the client knows that an object has not been committed to disk.

 #### Bitrot detection

 For each chunk that is written to disk, Minio will compute a hash value that is stored along side the data on disk.
 Upon re-reading the data back off the disk (which may be many years down the line), the hash will be recomputed and, in case of any differences to the original hash value, the chunk will be discarded.

- When a chunk is discarded, simple the next chunk in the `storageDisks` slice will be used instead meaning that, due to nature of the redundancy of Erasure Coding, no data loss has occured and the object can be returned in its original form (in virtually all cases).
+ When a chunk is discarded, simply the next chunk in the `storageDisks` slice will be used instead meaning that, due to nature of the redundancy of Erasure Coding, no data loss has occured and the object can be returned in its original form (in virtually all cases).

 ## Storage API